zephyrproject-rtos/zephyr/doc/services/usb/uds_cdc_acm.rst

   until then any data is discarded
 * If device is connected to the host, it still needs an application on the host side which requests the data
+* Asynchronous UART API is not supported, only interrupt or polling UART API is possible with CDC ACM serial devices.

 The devicetree compatible property for CDC ACM UART is :dtcompatible:`zephyr,cdc-acm-uart`.